MicrosoftDocs/azure-stack-docs/AKS-Hybrid/reference/aks-edge-ps/add-aksedgenode.md

 ## Description

 Adds a new AksEdge node to the cluster.
 The new node created on this machine joins the cluster to which the existing deployment on this machine belongs.
-In case of a single machine deployment, this command can be used to add a Windows node to the single machine cluster.
+In a single machine deployment, this command can be used to add a Windows node to the single machine cluster.
 In a scalable deployment, the existing Linux or Windows node can be complemented with the other node type.